Easy Potato fry | Aloo (Alu) fry | Crispy Pan Fried Potatoes

 As the name suggests, the potato is fried.
-Most of the stir fry dishes are also called fry, chopped potatoes are stir-fried and not deep-fried.
-Alu fry is a crispy and spicy Indian potato stir fry dish.
+Most of the stir-fry dishes are also called fry, chopped potatoes are stir-fried and not deep-fried.
+Alu fry is a crispy and spicy South Indian potato stir-fry dish.

-In the Southern part of India, stir-fries is a common side dish to go along with rice and sambar/rasam/pappu.
+In the Southern part of India, vepudu (stir-fry) holds a special place in both everyday meals and festive celebrations.
 Potato fry is one of them.

 Alu fry is one of the easiest stir-fry recipes.
 This dead-simple recipe has n number of variations.
 A basic recipe for Potato Fry is to saute chopped potato in oil and add salt, turmeric powder, and red chili powder.